 The loan is credit-impaired (default); Lifetime ECL is required.

-2. Tailoring to the Fijian Context
+2. How is IFRS 9 tailored to the Fijian context?

 Fiji’s regulatory reporting isn’t a carbon copy of global standards.
 The RBF ensures that ECL models reflect local realities: